TomNisbet/nqsap/docs/_docs/build-12-dxy-registers.md

 * indirect
 * indexed indirect (with X)
 * indirect indexed (with Y)

+With adder hardware dedicated to addressing modes, ALU instructions that access memory can be implemented in fewer cycles.
+Without the adder, the instruction _AND $40,X_ would need to use the ALU to calculate $40+X and then would need the ALU again to do the AND operation.
+This could be done in ten cycles and would need temporary storage to save the accumulator while doing the address calculation.
+With the DXY register, the instruction can be implemented in only seven microinstructions, including the two for the opcode fetch.

 The D register can be added to either the X or Y register to produce a sum that can be read onto the bus.
 The diagram below shows how the registers are connected.